-Join Tim Grey for an in-depth discussion in this video Making selective adjustments, part of Getting Started with HDR.
+Join Tim Grey for an in-depth discussion in this video Making selective adjustments, part of Learning HDR (2012).

 For most images you'll probably find that the various adjustments available in HDR Effects Pro, that effect the overall image, the global adjustments are all you need to produce an image you're happy with.
 But in some cases you might want to apply an adjustment that effects a specific area of the photo.
 Let's take a look at the ability to apply targeted adjustments with the Selective Adjustments Section found on the right panel in HDR Efex Pro.
 To get started, I'll click the Add Control Point button, that will activate the Selective Adjustment tool.